ulule/tech.ulule.com/content/0003-storing-live-events.rst

 application, because it has the following properties:

 * It has pubsub features that may be useful for live updates.
 * Durability is not super important here.
-If there's a power cut, we may lose data, but data in this application is not critical anyway, + dataset can be rebuilt easily and will actually rebuild itself in ~24h (24h is the longest expiration duration of all the events we need to store).
+If there's a power cut, we may lose data, but data in this application is not critical anyway, the dataset can be rebuilt easily and will actually rebuild itself in ~24h (24h is the longest expiration duration of all the events we need to store).
 So we may just completely disable durability for maximum performance.
-* We already use it a lot, so it's not a problem for us to setup more instances.
+* We already use redis for a lot of other things, so it's not a problem for us to setup more instances.

 Also, the sorted set data structure in redis is a great fit for this kind of access pattern.